stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 The function `authenticationRequest` expects the JWT of the authentication request as parameter and must return the authentication response as encoded JWT.

 This transport protocol is implemented by the [Hiro Wallet web extension](https://github.com/blockstack/stacks-wallet-web/).
+Examples for client libraries are [Connect](https://github.com/blockstack/connect) and [Micro Stacks](https://github.com/fungible-systems/micro-stacks).

 ### HTTPS